OpenMined/PySyft/k8s/Readme.md

 # PyGrid on Kubernetes

-Use deploy.sh to deploy local cluster , to test cluster or prod cluster
+Use `deploy.sh` to deploy to a local cluster, a test cluster or a prod cluster

 ```shell
   ./deploy.sh -t <local|test|prod> [-ch]